What is endometriosis?

 Endometriosis is a main cause of infertility in women.
 This can happen if the tissue implants in the ovaries or fallopian tubes.
 Tissue can also implant on other organs in the pelvis.

 What causes endometriosis?
 The cause of endometriosis is not clear.
-It may be that during a woman’s period, some of the tissue backs up through the fallopian tubes into the abdomen.
+It may be that during a woman’s period, some of the tissue backs up through the fallopian tubes into the belly.
 Another theory suggests genes are to blame.
 Current research is also looking at the role of the immune system.

 What are the risk factors for endometriosis?

-While any woman may develop endometriosis, the following women seem to be at an increased risk for the disease:
+Although any woman may develop endometriosis, the following women seem to be at an increased risk for the disease:

 - Women who have a mother, sister, or daughter with the disease